Must-have items for after birth

 Haemorrhoidal cream

 Haemorrhoids after childbirth are common and painful.
-Keep a cream handy just in case.
+Keep a tube handy just in case.

 Ibuprofen

+This natural wax from sheep is not only great for sore or cracked nipples, also for dry lips.
 Apply just after breastfeeding your baby and wipe off with a towel before breastfeeding again.
+Careful, in some cases it can cause an allergic reaction.

 Nettle tea